CAliPHR/caliphr/README.md

 scope of the health IT’s certification, include:
 *	If a user elects to transmit their clinical data to CAliPHR using the C-CDA instead of the QRDA Category 1 data format, the number of CQMs possible, and the accuracy of their results may be impacted.
-*	Altering the CAliPHR code may result in the invalidation of oNC Certification.
+*	Altering the CAliPHR code may result in the invalidation of ONC Certification.

 More information to follow soon!